Makis Katsavakis

 Makis Katsavakis (Μάκης Κατσαβάκης; born 26 December 1953) is a Greek professional football manager and former player.

 Playing career

 Born in Peponia, Serres, Katsavakis began playing football as a defender for local Alpha Ethniki side Panserraikos In 1977 he Olympiacos in 1977.
 He finished his career with Korinthos in 1982.

 Managerial career

 After he retired from playing, Katsavakis became a football coach.
 He was appointed manager by Edessaikos in 1992.
-He managed several Greek clubs over the following years, including Veria, PAS Giannina, Panionios, Paniliakos, Olympiakos Volos, Panserraikos, Aris, Levadiakos, Apollon Kalamarias, Iraklis and Doxa Drama.
+He managed several Greek clubs over the following years, including Veria, PAS Giannina, Panionios, Paniliakos, Olympiacos Volos, Panserraikos, Aris, Levadiakos, Apollon Kalamarias, Iraklis and Doxa Drama.
 He also managed Cypriot side AEK Larnaca.